safarviktor/Viksa.Fx/README.md

 ### Demo website

+The "Website.html" is the demo page.
+It requires the `Viksa.Fx.Api` app to be running.

 To get a reasonable number of data points to show on the graph, the 002 SQL script was created.
 It is dependent on having at least one set of rates in the database - so it is best to run the 002 script after the "daily" import has been run at least once.